shakawillock/anime-quiz/README.md

 - Dynamic feedback on your score
 - Score tracking with personalized messages based on performance
 - Responsive design
+- Next Question button to move between questions
+- Ability to review which questions were answered correctly or incorrectly

 ## How to Play